Peyia, Cyprus

 People living in Peyia were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Peyia, you should pack lightweight clothing due to the warm Mediterranean climate, including shorts, t-shirts, and swimwear for the beautiful beaches.
 Don't forget a good pair of walking shoes for exploring the town and surrounding areas.
 A hat, sunglasses, and high-factor sunscreen are essential to protect yourself from the strong sun.
 Pack your necessary medications and a basic first aid kit, as well as any prescription glasses or contact lenses you may need.
 Remember to bring your toiletries, although these can also be purchased locally.
 Bring your important documents such as passport, driver's license, and any necessary visas or work permits.
 If you plan on driving, an international driving permit could be useful.
 Pack your electronics like your laptop, phone, and chargers.
 An adapter plug for European sockets will be necessary.
 If you're moving permanently, consider bringing sentimental items like photo albums and personal mementos to make your new place feel like home.
-Lastly, bring a guidebook or phrasebook to help you navigate your new surroundings and communicate with locals, as well as any other entertainment items like books, music, or games to keep you occupied during downtime," wrote a member in Peyia.
+Lastly, bring a guidebook or phrasebook to help you navigate your new surroundings and communicate with locals, as well as any other entertainment items like books, music, or games to keep you occupied during downtime," commented one expat who made the move to Peyia.

 Where should I setup a bank account in Peyia?